astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

   # Name of secret containing TLS certificate
   tlsSecret: astronomer-tls

-  # Only enable privateCaCerts if your enterprise security team
+  # Enable privateCaCerts only if your enterprise security team
   # generated a certificate from a private certificate authority.
   privateCaCerts:
   - private-root-ca

-  # Only enable privateCaCertsAddToHost when your nodes do not already
+  # Enable privateCaCertsAddToHost only when your nodes do not already
   # include the private CA in their docker trust store.
   # Most enterprises already have this configured,
   # and in that case 'enabled' should be false.